Music FAQ

 Recording covers of original songs

 Recording a new version of an existing song will not excuse your from copyright obligations to the original songwriter, even if they never performed the song themselves.
 As such the costs aren't necessarily all that different from using other popular recorded music and songs.
 You would need permission to re-record the song from the original songwriter/s and it is likely that they have contractual obligations to a publisher or record company.
-Again, this is generally totally unsuitable for use in a 48Hour film due to the potentially time consuming and expensive nature.
+Again, this is generally unsuitable for use in a 48Hour film due to the potentially time consuming and expensive nature.

 Recording Classical/really old music